nuxeo-sandbox/nuxeo-s3-utils/README.md

 * `region`: Required.
   * The region (always required, even if buckets are global)
   * If this property is empty, the plugin reads the region from:
-    * The `nuxeo.aws.s3utils.region` configiration parameter
+    * The `nuxeo.aws.s3utils.region` configuration parameter
     * If empty, reads from Nuxeo AWS configuration
     * If still empty, reads from the `nuxeo.aws.region` confifguration parameter
 * `bucket`: Required.
 The bucket to use for this S3 account.